Drusy/drusy.github.io/_posts/2014-03-01-hotspotmap.md

 share: true
 ---

-HotspotMap is an application that shows Hotspots dedicated to developpers.
+HotspotMap is an application that shows Hotspots dedicated to developers.
 The goal is to find the best place to work when you are far from your workplace or your home.

 HotspotMap is my first project using PHP 5.0.
-My academic background usually turned me through Java EE and I was happy to discover how are really made most of the website we can find over the internet.
+My academic background usually turned me through Java EE and I was happy to discover how are made most of the website we can find over the internet.
 To be efficient, we used a Symphony based framework called [Silex](http://silex.sensiolabs.org/).

 ## Silex